 Gardner a full Classic!!

 Based on style, power, quality and innovation, many of us have called our Gardner car a classic.
-Now many can be called a Classic, the change came about when the Classic Car Club of America officially recognized the high end eight cylinder models as full Classics.
+Now many can be called a Classic, the change came about when the Classic Car Club of America officially recognized the high end and mid-line eight cylinder models as full Classics.

 1925 - 1926 model 8A